zapata-engineering/orquestra-core/docs/tutorials/creating_ciruits.rst

 Let's create a circuit that does this for us!
 Create a new file ``bell_state.py`` and follow along

-First, we need to import the necessary pieces from Orquestra Core:
+First, we need to import the necessary pieces from Orquestra Core (some of these won't be used here, but rather will be used in future parts of these tutorials):

 .. literalinclude:: /docs/examples/bell_state.py
     :language: python
     :start-at: from orquestra.quantum.circuits import CNOT, H, Circuit
-    :end-at: from orquestra.integrations.qiskit.simulator import QiskitSimulator
+    :end-at: import cirq

 Next, we can actually build the circuit: